timescale/pgai/docs/python-integration.md

 This should now prevent alembic from generating tables for these models when you run `alembic revision --autogenerate`.

+### Creating vectorizers
 pgai provides native Alembic operations for managing vectorizers.
-For them to work you need to run `setup_alembic` in your env.py file.
+For them to work you need to run `register_operations` in your env.py file.
 Which registers the pgai operations under the global op context:

 ```python
 from pgai.alembic import register_operations